Career opportunities in AI

 Here are some steps to help you launch a successful AI career:

-Practical experience not only reinforces your learning but also creates work examples you can show to potential employers (like a portfolio of AI projects or a GitHub repository of your code).
+Practical experience not only reinforces your learning but also creates work examples you can show to potential employers.

 Whether it's learning a new programming library or understanding an AI ethics framework, always be ready to update your skill set.
 This adaptability will help future-proof your career in the dynamic AI field.